shawnelldh/mainWeatherApp/README.md

-The goal is to create an App that will aloow user to input a city and country to retireve live weather update
+The goal is to create an App that will allow  users to input a city and country to retrieve a live weather update.